Tax Planning & Compliance

 Business Entity Selection and Structure Planning

 What’s the best entity structure for your cannabis business?
 It depends.
 At CJBS, we work with your attorney to evaluate the business legal structure best suited to your needs and growth.
-Setting up the right type of cannabis business entity is the first and most important step in establishing your business and will help determine your tax structure, asset protection, and how equity will be dispersed when investors come on board, among other things.
+Setting up the right type of cannabis business entity is the first and most important step in establishing your business and will help determine your tax structure, asset protection, and how equity will be dispersed when investors come on board, among other important activities.

 Expense and Cost of Goods Sold Optimization